Finding a Spot

 Immediately after talking with the interceptor and securing your aircraft, proceed to the Arrival Gate for check in.
 Do not start unloading your aircraft.
 Interceptors will report your parking spot and arrival and you will be expected to check in at the Arrival Gate within 15 minutes.
 If no Interceptor arrives to your parking spot within 15 minutes, proceed to the staff building near the tower and notify a volunteer.

 The airport has an arrival usage fee for all participants of $60 to be paid in person at the Arrival Gate.
-This fee is waived for those who volunteer for the Airport, with a printed page authorizing your fee waiver.
+This fee is waived for those who volunteer for the Airport, please have the email confirmation of your fee waiver ready to show the Box Office.
 If you don’t bring the waiver, you will need to pay the fee.

 Waivers will be emailed to your shiftboard email address, so please be sure your email is up to date!